Year 10 Science

 - genetics – simple inheritance, DNA, chromosomes and genes and how they are passed on and affect offspring

-- introduction to forensics and DNA in forensics
+- forensics and DNA in forensics

 - atoms and elements and how they are organised in the Periodic Table